theEricMa/TriplaneTurbo/README.md

 <!-- Features -->
 ## 🌟 Features
-- **High-Efficiency Inference**: Our code excels in inference efficiency, capable of outputting textured mesh in around 1 second.
+- **Fast Inference 🚀**: Our code excels in inference efficiency, capable of outputting textured mesh in around 1 second.
-- **Superior Text Prompt Comprehension**: It demonstrates strong understanding capabilities for complex text prompts, ensuring accurate generation according to the input.
+- **Text Comprehension 🆙**: It demonstrates strong understanding capabilities for complex text prompts, ensuring accurate generation according to the input.
-- **3D-Dataset-Free Training**: The entire training process doesn't rely on any 3D datasets, making it more resource-friendly and adaptable.
+- **3D-Data-Free Training 🙅‍♂️**: The entire training process doesn't rely on any 3D datasets, making it more resource-friendly and adaptable.

 <!-- Updates -->